-A very heartfelt thank you to Jackie Lutes, BSN, RN, CPN, VA-BCTM, and her team for creating this story and for collaborating with the Vascular Access Certification Corporation to share it with other patients.
+A very heartfelt thank you to Jackie Lutes, BSN, RN, CPN, VA-BCTM, and her team at Children's Minnesota for creating this story and for collaborating with the Vascular Access Certification Corporation to share it with other patients.
 Your thoughtfulness and diligence in making patients feel safe and prepared is deeply valued.